Feature

 In addition to the points table above, there are a few ways in which would-be F1 drivers can add to their Super Licence tallies, covering clean driving in their primary championships, the prestigious Macau Grand Prix (F3 World Cup) and trouble-free practice runs at Grand Prix weekends:

-• The winner of the FIA F3 World Cup will be granted an additional five points on top of their sporting result.
+The winner of the FIA Formula Regional World Cup will be granted an additional three points on top of their sporting results in the same calendar year.

 Is there a recent example for reference?

-The man above, Logan Sargeant, will step up to F1 with Williams this year, but only after he hit the 40-point Super Licence milestone through a combination of his performances in F2 and several F1 practice runs in 2022.
+The man above, Logan Sargeant, stepped up to F1 with Williams for the 2023 season, but only after he hit the 40-point Super Licence milestone through a combination of his performances in F2 and several F1 practice runs in 2022.

-Sargeant found himself on 29 Super Licence points heading into last year’s F2 finale in Abu Dhabi, taking into account his previous F3 efforts, along with bonus points for hitting the required 100km of running during FP1 outings for Williams in the United States and Brazil.
+Sargeant found himself on 29 Super Licence points heading into the 2022 F2 finale in Abu Dhabi, taking into account his previous F3 efforts, along with bonus points for hitting the required 100km of running during FP1 outings in the United States and Brazil.

 YOU MIGHT ALSO LIKE